 Everyone gets together for one week (beginning on a Sunday afternoon preparing sides and backs, finishing Friday afternoon.
 At the end of the week, your guitar body and neck are taped off and prepared for Spencer to take them for his custom finishing process.

 We ask that you think about your headstock design before the class and send your sketches/ideas Josh or to Catherine Schrenker.
 WE work up the comps for you and then Josh will work with you to create a phenomenal inlay for your guitar.
 (These are pretty awesome).

 Because of the time restrictions of this class, customization of your guitar is limited to your inlay design and the shape of your headstock (no special features like a volute).
 Everyone creates a D28 Martin-Style Guitar with a spruce top, Indian Rosewood back/sides, Mahogany Neck.
 Getting into complete customization hinders class progress and creates stress and complications for our instructors (Wayne included).
 Be mindful of the hours that can be added with custom designs and ideas in an already full week of work with about 12 hour days.

 You are fed well throughout the week, breakfast, lunch and a late afternoon snack to tie you over to dinner, which is on your own in our awesome little town.

 “Put Together Get Together”

-THEN everyone reconvenes at an agreed upon weekend (usually about 2 months later) and for the next 2 days, you put your guitar together, string, tune, and then the jam begins.
-Wayne plays everyone’s guitar “for approval” and it is just a great afternoon of fellowship and fun.
-Over the years, it has turned into a bit of a reunion, so many of the former students come back to The Henderson this weekend and it’s “old home week”.
-I enjoy seeing everyone again, it is “our family” reunion.
+Everyone reconvenes at an agreed upon weekend (usually about 2 months later) and for the next 2 days, you put your guitar together, string, tune, and then the jam begins.
+Over the years, it has turned into a bit of a reunion, with the exception of this year due to the pandemic.
+Many of the former students come back to The Henderson and it’s “old home week”.
+We enjoy seeing everyone again, it is “our family” reunion.

 We look forward to seeing you at The Henderson in Marion, Virginia!